This topic explains how to use the FTP operator and describes the configuration settings you can make in the operator's Properties view.

 Enter a password in this field in the form of an expression.
 If the server you are connecting to supports anonymous FTP, be sure to enter an appropriate anonymous password for that server.

 - Log Level

 Controls the level of verbosity the adapter uses to issue informational traces to the console.
 This setting is independent of the containing application's overall log level.
-Available values, in increasing order of verbosity, are: OFF, ERROR, WARN, INFO, DEBUG, TRACE, and ALL.
+Available values, in increasing order of verbosity, are: OFF, ERROR, WARN, INFO, DEBUG, TRACE.

 This section describes the properties on the Connection Options tab in the Properties view for the FTP operator.
 This tab allows you to configure certain parameters regarding the FTP connection.

 Check this box to send a PASV command to the server before every data transfer.
 If left unchecked data transfers will occur in Local Active Mode.
 Local Passive Mode causes the server to open a port to which the client will connect for data transfer; in Active mode the opposite is ture.
 Passive mode is generally more likely to be compatible with most firewall configurations.

 The default value of 0 indicates an unlimited timeout.
 Any positive integer will cause all

 GETcommands to timeout after being idle for that number of seconds.